In Depth Baby Product Reviews Led by a Pediatrician

 SPECIFICATIONS

-The iBaby M8 2K Smart Baby Monitor is a baby-feature-heavy WiFi video monitor with excellent video clarity and good sound quality.
-The iBaby has sound activation, lullabies, ceiling projection, and so much more.
+The iBaby M8 2K is a baby-feature-heavy WiFi video monitor with excellent video clarity and good sound quality.
+The video in our tests has a slight lag when panning, but we like that it is a remote-controlled camera that allows the field of view to change.
+The images are better than most, with good clarity and color, similar to the real-world nursery.
 The app is easy to set up, and babies and parents will love the features it offers.

 The M8 has an odd camera lag when using the pan feature.
 The video seems to hesitate and then quickly jumps forward.
 There is a general lack of precision that requires some patience for the camera to catch up as you make adjustments to the viewing area.
 As our tester reports, “The delay in the camera movement is a pain and feels unnecessary as other iBaby options don't do this.”
 It isn't a deal-breaker, but it is noteworthy and is best used with some patience.
-If you aren't interested in the baby-centric features and have a tighter budget, then the Wyze Cam V3 can save you money and has a potentially longer lifespan.
+If you prefer more precision or want an even wider field of view, the remote-controlled Eufy S340 has a cool swiveling camera that spins in its socket like a crazy eyeball, giving almost 360 degrees of viewing and 2K resolution.
+The iBaby does not offer movement monitoring or vitals monitoring.
+If that is something you want, you'd need to pair it with a wearable option like the Snuza Hero SE or opt for a vitals tracker like the Owlet or the Eufy.
+Overall, we think the iBaby is a good monitor for those who need internet connectivity and prefer baby-centric potential soothing over other kinds of features.

 REASONS TO BUY